AdobeDocs/workfront.ja-JP/help/quicksilver/planning/records/add-thumbnails-to-records.md

 {{step1-to-planning}}

-1. Select the workspace for whose records you want to add thumbnails, then click the record type card.
+1. Click the workspace for whose records you want to add thumbnails, then click the record type card.

    This opens the record type page.
 1. Select a table view from the **View** drop-down menu.
 All records of the type you selected display in a table.